STEM Summer Research - Granada Courses

 GRAN RSLW 392S International Independent Research in STEM Fields 6 PDF

-Summer 2024 Research Projects
+Summer 2025 Research Projects

 WHAT AEROSOLS DO WE HAVE IN GRANADA AND HOW ARE THEY CHANGING WITH TIME?

-Tutors: Juan Antonio Bravo, Maria José Granados
+Tutors: Juan Antonio Bravo, Maria José Granados muñoz

-The atmosphere is composed of gases, clouds and aerosol particles.
+The atmosphere is composed of gasses, clouds and aerosol particles.
 Aerosols are minute particles suspended in the atmosphere.
 Aerosols interact both directly and indirectly with the Earth's radiation budget and climate.
 They are a key component of the atmosphere since they scatter and absorb sunlight.
 Their scattering of sunlight can reduce visibility (haze) and redden sunrises and sunsets.
 As an indirect effect, aerosols in the lower atmosphere are responsible for cloud formation and can modify the properties of cloud particles.
 However, they are very difficult to characterize because of their large spatial and temporal variability.
 Because of this, there is still a gap of knowledge related to aerosol particles and their impact on climate change.
-A better characterization of their spatial and temporal distribution based on experimental data is key to understand and mitigate climate change.
+A better characterization of their spatial and temporal distribution based on experimental data is key to understanding and mitigating climate change.

-17 years of measurements using sun photometer measurements are available at Granada.
+Seventeen years of measurements using sun photometer measurements are available in Granada.
 Sun photometers are remote sensors that can measure the aerosol load in the atmosphere and their properties from the Earth’s surface.
 Using these properties, it is possible to distinguish the different aerosol types in the atmosphere and their effects.
 The sun-photometer at Granada is included in AERONET NASA’s network, which is a worldwide network that provides global information about aerosol properties.
 The goal of this project is to characterize the aerosol types in the city of Granada and their temporal variation during the past 17 years.
 The analysis can also be extended to other stations in any part of the world using AERONET data.

 In this research project, we aim to learn how to exploit the database from AERONET sun photometers, to apply aerosol typing classification schemes and to analyze the temporal trends of aerosol properties.
 This will allow us to characterize aerosol composition and temporal variations over the city of Granada.
 The research will be performed under the supervision of María José Granados Muñoz (PhD) and Juan Antonio Bravo Aranda (PhD), in the IISTA, where the students will have the opportunity to work with all the available instrumentation and do hands-on training with the instruments and databases.
-IISTA is a state-of-the-art atmospheric research center where great aerosol experts and young students and researchers work together in a great environment, so we are looking for motivated candidates with team play skills.

 What do we really know about clouds